Skip to content

 Installing a new switch

-• Install the new switch: make sure the contacts (pins) are straight and aligned with the holes on the PCB.
-Gently press it in until it clicks.
+• Install the new switch: make sure the contacts (pins) are straight and aligned with the holes on the PCB, then gently press it in until it clicks

 Installing a hot-swap encoder

-• Install the hot-swap encoder: make sure the encoder pins are aligned with the contact pads on the PCB (the encoder’s contacts should be on the bottom).
-Gently press it in until it clicks.
+• Install the hot-swap encoder: make sure the encoder pins are aligned with the contact pads on the PCB, and that the encoder contacts are on the bottom, then gently press it in until it clicks

 Removing a hot-swap encoder